• Professional healthcare

 Hôpital de La Tour uses an implanted rectal spacer (SpaceOAR®, Boston Scientific) for patients receiving prostate radiotherapy to provide space between the rectum and prostate.
 3D T2W TSE MRI provides excellent rectal spacer visualization and is used for OAR and target contouring.
 The dose plan is calculated on the MRCAT dataset.

-Simulation imaging
+Simulation imaging:

-Tranversal 3D T2W TSE with Compressed SENSE, acquired on Ingenia MR-RT 1.5T (left).
+Transversal 3D T2W TSE with Compressed SENSE, acquired on Ingenia MR-RT 1.5T (left).
+On-console generated MRCAT (right).

 MR-based contouring and planning

+MRCAT is primary image dataset for dose calculation (left).
 3D T2W TSE MRI with 36 cm Field-of-View is used for delineation of prostate and organs at risk (right).

 Speeding exams with Compressed SENSE